SACEMA/SMART_testing/meeting_notes/notes.md

 # Meeting 2020-07-01
 ### Agenda
 * This is a short update meeting. lots still to do [2-7 above].
-* Jeremy's very minor updates
+* Jeremy's very minor updates.
+Jeremy to meet with Mike.
 * Elisha's literature update
 * Abi's update on waiting compartments and discussion to accompany